bradflaugher/AI-101/README.md

 # Final Projects

 Bootcampers will spend a tremendous time working on final projects that are targeted to the bootcamper's career goals.
 For an example final presentation see [Oleh's Video (YouTube)](https://www.youtube.com/watch?v=I-KL-mWF548) and [Oleh's Repository (GitHub)](https://github.com/MorhaliukOL/ML_Project).

+You can also see more final project presentations and source code on [Brad's Youtube Channel](https://www.youtube.com/@bradflaugher2452/videos).

 # After The Bootcamp